Deepak6438/Crisis-Management-Business-Strategy/README.md

-1. Executive Summary
+## 1. Executive Summary

-In June 2025, QuickBite Express, a Bengaluru-based food-tech startup, faced a major operational and reputational crisis.
+**In June 2025, QuickBite Express,** a Bengaluru-based food-tech startup, faced a major operational and reputational crisis.
 A viral social media video exposing food safety violations at partner restaurants, combined with a week-long delivery outage due to monsoon disruptions, triggered massive customer backlash.
 The crisis led to a sharp decline in user activity, order volume, partner retention, and customer satisfaction.

-This project presents a comprehensive crisis management and business recovery strategy supported by data analytics.
-Insights were derived from customer trends, order data, delivery performance, sentiment, and restaurant partnerships.
+**This project presents a comprehensive crisis management and business recovery strategy supported by data analytics.** Insights were derived from customer trends, order data, delivery performance, sentiment, and restaurant partnerships.
 The report outlines a structured, measurable turnaround plan to restore trust, rebuild operations, and strengthen competitive positioning.

-2. Crisis Background & Impact Analysis
+## 2. Crisis Background & Impact Analysis
 2.1 Root Causes

 Viral food-safety violation video from partner restaurant